The Last House in Town

 It may be wishful thinking, but I have come to believe there is a special place on the other side for these selfless warriors—the ones who endure bravely in silence, mostly passing into obscurity—but whose valor is no less than the ones whose names we read in history books.
 I think Jürgen must be there—in that one place he is certain to be understood—and at last properly honored, as he was not in life.

-Through the Windshield, Drive-by Encounters with Life is a collection of short stories by the author.
+Through the Windshield, Drive-by Lives is a collection of short stories by the author.
 Some have already been published, while others appear in print for the first time in this anthology.
 Collectively, they serve to introduce new readers to Dirk’s work while giving readers already familiar with his work some new material.
 Through the Windshield will be released toward the end of 2018.